Healthy Eating To Help Prevent Injury

-Believe it or not, and athlete's diet is not ideally a whole lot different than what is recommended for regular folk.
+Believe it or not, an athlete's diet is not ideally a whole lot different than what is recommended for regular folk.
 The total energy intake should come:

 When to eat

-Protein is the most crucial nutrient that facilitates the post-exercise tissue repair.
-However, recent studies have shown that combining protein with carbohydrate is an even better option because carbs play a significant role in muscle protein synthesis as well as replenishing depleted muscle glycogen stores.
+Protein is the most crucial nutrient that facilitates post-exercise tissue repair.
+However, recent studies have shown that combining protein with carbohydrates is an even better option because carbs play a significant role in muscle protein synthesis as well as replenishing depleted muscle glycogen stores.

 Is nutrition everything?

-Nutrition is important, but so is the right kind of physical therapy.
+Nutrition is essential, but so is the right kind of physical therapy.